 Now that you know how to play, you might be asking “But when am I supposed to fit this in?
 I have no extra time in my day!”
 I totally get it!
 Adding one more thing can feel so daunting when your day is already jam-packed.
 The good news is Digital Memory Games only take a few minutes!
 So they can literally fit anywhere.
 Here are a few ideas.

 As students are trickling into your classroom, it can be difficult to find an engaging activity that they can join in at any time.
 Digital Memory Games are perfect to display as students are coming into your room.
 They can look at the picture even as they finish their breakfast or unpack.

 Tired of having to plan morning meeting activities?
 Digital Memory Games are perfect!
 And there are 10 games per month so you can do them at least 2x per week.
 Read about more ideas for keeping your Morning Meetings fresh and fun here.

-There are times throughout the day where you just need a couple minutes to switch from one subject to the next.
-These games are perfect for a quick brain break after your math lesson or that awkward 5 minutes in between lunch and recess.
+There are times throughout the day when you just need a couple of minutes to switch from one subject to the next.
+These games are perfect for a quick brain break after your math lesson or that awkward 5 minutes between lunch and recess.

 Dismissal is my least favorite time of the day.
 I’m so done, the kids are wound up and it seems to drag on forever.
 Digital Memory Games will help calm the chaos of dismissal time.

 Digital Memory Games are a lot of fun but that’s not the only positive.
 Your students will be working on SO many skills that they don’t even realize–working memory, attention to detail, vocabulary, and more!
 You can have them practice answering the questions in complete sentences.
 If you allow them to jot down their observations, they will become better note-takers.
 There is seriously SO much packed into one 5 minute activity.

 Click here to check out Digital Memory Games